jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 I say "We will summon the militia.
 These two Englands will become one realm, once more.
 Our ancestors used sword and spear.
 We must use gun and cannon."

-We discuss, lament, and celebrate with the lords of the realm.
+We discuss, lament, and celebrate with the lords of the many royal houses of England and Europe.

 Earl Johnson receives a letter "Most gracious Sovereign.
 Call the Banners.
 We shall rally at Nottingham.
 Your Majesty's most humble and obedient servant, Prince Rupert."

-The Prince's renown from his European battles creates a burst of activity.
+The Prince's renown from his many victorious European battles creates a burst of activity.
 The nobles give orders in speech and diction.
 The servants fulfill them.
 Good.

 Among the celebrations, I look up at the marvelous painting of my father.
 Done by the greatest artists in Europe.
 The middling sort count coin and ledgers.
 I count centuries.
 Art.
 Glory.
+Faith.
+Loyalty.
+Inheritance.
+Position.
 I see that my father, King James, ascended into Heaven, gold and silver lines showing the justice of our Divine Right.

 I will return, father.
 I will do our noble house justice.
 I will save the realm.
 I will save our people.